Diamed/WebAPITestTask/README.md

 # WebAPITestTask
 This project is implementation of test task

-I didn't know how can I use filters and middleware in this project, because it's quite simple, therefore I created logger and exception handler.
+I didn't know how I could use filters and middleware in this project, because it's quite simple, therefore I created logger and exception handler.
 I know that for exception handling there are embedded tools.